Privacy Architecture

 Box operates entirely on your machine.
 It connects directly to your mail servers using the standard protocols your email provider already supports.
 There is no intermediary.

-No cloud processing.
-No proxy.
-No relay.
-Your email travels between Box and your mail server — nothing else sits in the middle.
+Your email travels between Box and your mail server.
+Nothing else sits in the middle.
 The local database is stored at ~/.config/Box/ and never leaves your machine.

 Zero Telemetry Guarantee